 It’s essential to keep an eye on what people are saying about your brand online and then take steps to remedy any inconsistencies or inaccuracies.

 For the same reasons, you need to keep tabs on what you post yourself.
 Thanks to Twitter, Facebook, Instagram, and other social media channels, even posts from years ago can come to haunt you.

 Consider these two examples, all vastly different:

 Paula Deen: Lost her famous “Paula’s Home Cooking” television show after some offensive remarks she tweeted years ago came to light.

-United Airlines: The airline is still trying to win back customers after being termed “evil” in social media.
+United Airlines: The airline is still trying to win back customers after being termed “evil” on social media.
 In 2017, a video of United Airlines’ security guards viciously dragging a passenger off of an overbooked flight hit the social waves.
-In the next quarter, the brand lost over $250 million of its market value as a result of the incident.
+In the next quarter, the brand lost over $250 million of its market value due to the incident.

 Believe It Or Not—Online Reputation Management Starts With Good SEO

 Why start with SEO?
 It’s pretty straightforward—a user’s online experience starts with a mere search.
 Before users get to your website, they’ll land on SERPs.
 If it so happens that users only see inaccurate information or negative reviews about your brand on search results, it means your SEO needs some reworking.

 So what role does SEO play in Online Reputation Management?

 It helps present your brand in the best possible light for search.
 SEO Reputation Management focuses mainly on SERPs (search engine results pages).
 It’s about finding opportunities to improve a brand’s positive content rankings.